Site Overlay

 They play key leadership roles in hospital antimicrobial stewardship programs (ASPs), act as consultants for complex cases, and contribute to drug development.
 ID Pharmacists work in settings like hospitals, ambulatory clinics, and academia, collaborating with multidisciplinary teams to optimize treatment and prevent the spread of infections.

-Antimicrobial Stewardship: ID Pharmacists lead antimicrobial stewardship programs (ASPs) to ensure the judicious and appropriate use of antibiotics, which helps combat antibiotic resistance.
+Antimicrobial Stewardship: ID Pharmacists lead antimicrobial stewardship programs (ASPs) to ensure the judicious use of antibiotics, thereby helping combat antibiotic resistance.

 Direct Patient Care: They provide specialized pharmacotherapy recommendations for patients with various infectious diseases, from initial consultation to ongoing management and transitions of care.